saurabhjadhav1911/flamenco/web/project-website/content/faq/_index.md

 ## Why do I get an Error Performing BAT Pack Message?

 As of yet, we've only encountered the issue below on Windows installations.
+If you get this issue, please {{< flamenco/reportBugLink size="small" >}}let us know{{< /flamenco/reportBugLink >}} so that it can be properly investigated.

 ```
 Error performing BAT pack: [WinError 267] The directory name is invalid: